groovy-sky/azure-ip-dynamic-list/README.md

 ## Introduction

-This document gives an example how you can use Azure function to obtain and display Azure IP ranges.
-This function can be used in PAN-OS as URL for 'External Dynamic List'.
+This document gives an example how you can use Azure function to obtain and display Azure datacenters IP ranges.

 ## Theoretical Part